apache/pulsar/site/docs/latest/getting-started/Pulsar-2.0.md

 The {% popover cluster %} component has been removed from topic names.
 Thus, all topic names now have the following form:

 {% include topic.html type="{persistent|non-persistent}" ten="tenant" n="namespace" t="topic" %}

+{% include admonition.html type="success" content="Existing topics that use the legacy name format will continue to work without any change, and there are no plans to change that." %}

 #### Flexible topic naming